nodemcu/nodemcu-firmware/docs/modules/wifi.md

 necessary for radio comms.
 A sensor device running on battery might only want to enable WiFi every 10th boot for example.

-If station mode is configured with `auto` set to true, the chip will attempt to join the configured network at this point.

 #### Syntax
 `wifi.start()`